piegope/doc/docs/en/rdm/windows/user-interface/content-area/temporary-access-rdm/grant-temporary-access-to-an-entry.md

 This view is divided into two sections:

-* The ***Request Info*** section contains information about the user&apos;s request.
-Because this was done on the user&apos;s side, fields in this section cannot be edited.
+* The ***Request Info*** section contains information about the user's request.
+Because this was done on the user's side, fields in this section cannot be edited.
 * The ***Response Parameters*** section allows you to change the temporary access duration specified by the user.
 It is also possible to write a message to the user explaining your decision, but it remains optional.

 Clicking on the ***Send response*** button will approve or deny the request, depending on what you selected earlier.
 A confirmation window will pop up which you can make disappear by clicking on ***OK*** .